plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

 Empty Node
 ~~~~~~~~~~

-All the examples presented above are empty nodes (also called empty
+All the examples presented above are ``Empty`` nodes.
+Empty nodes
-nodes).
-Empty nodes contain only attributes.
-They have no external
+contain only attributes.
+They have no external behavior (i.e. no
-behavior (i.e. no direct effect on an external system or a plan
+direct effect on an external system or a plan variable).
+In practice,
-variable).
-In practice, empty nodes are quite useful and common.
-A
+empty nodes are quite useful and common.
+A typical use is for
-typical use is for verification of a state in the external world.
-Here's
+verification of a state in the external world.
+Here's a node that
-a node that verifies a temperature reading.
+verifies a temperature reading.

 ::

     VerifyTemp:
     {
      PostCondition Lookup(engine_temperature) > 100.0;
     }

 Assignment
 ~~~~~~~~~~

-An assignment to a declared variable has the following form:
+An ``Assignment`` node has the following basic form:

 ::

      <variable> = <expression>;

 The ``<variable>`` part of the assignment, referred to as its left-hand side (LHS), must be a writable variable in the node's interface.
-The ``expression``, referred to as the right-hand side (RHS) of the assignment, can be any
-|PLEXIL| expression.
-Expressions are described below.
-The type of the
+The ``expression``, referred to as the right-hand side (RHS) of the assignment, can be any |PLEXIL| expression of a type compatible with the variable's type.
-expression must match the type of the variable.

-An *assignment node*, is one that contains only an expression of this form in its body.
 The following are examples of assignment nodes.
 Note that some context, in particular the variables' declarations, are not shown.

 ::